Here are some short answers to questions you asked us about GED classes, the GED® test, and job requirements.

 To qualify for taking the GED exam online, however, taking the official GED Practice test (the GED Ready® test) first and attaining scores in the “likely to pass” (or “Green”) zone is required.

 So in general, there’s no need to go to class if your GED tests are scheduled.
 There are four separate and independent GED tests that cover the academic subject fields of Mathematics, Science, Social Studies, and Language Arts.
-You are allowed to take these tests one at a time.
+You are allowed to take these tests one or more at a time.

 If, however, your state requires GED test-takers to complete a prep course first, make sure you don’t miss out on any class appointments.
 Wouldn’t it be a shame if you were not allowed to sit for your scheduled and paid tests because of just missing a class?